California Health Care Almanac

 California's health care industry employed more than 1.7 million people in 2019.
 Six Almanac quick reference guides provide data on wages, education, and workplaces for selected health professions.

 California’s general acute care (GAC) hospitals discharged 3.8 million patients and had 45 million outpatient visits in 2017.
 This quick reference guide provides an overview of the state’s GAC hospitals, including number of beds, use of services, and selected financial measures.

 California’s Physician Supply and Distribution: Headed for a Drought?

-Janet Coffman, Margaret Fix, Michelle Ko
+Janet Coffman, Margaret Fix, MPH, Michelle Ko

 According to data from physician surveys, California's medical doctors are unevenly distributed across the state, and new doctors aren't being trained in great enough numbers to address this imbalance.

 2018 Edition — California’s Ambulatory Surgery Centers

 Many surgeries are performed in freestanding, or “same-day,” ambulatory surgery centers (ASCs), whose numbers have increased dramatically over the past 11 years.
 However, due to a legal decision that removed reporting requirements for ASCs in the state, little is known about the volume of procedures, type of procedures, and financial operation of the vast majority of these facilities.
 This report looks at the most recent data on the supply, use, quality, and finances of freestanding ASCs in California.